First things first — what the heck is “What the Tech?”

 Moving forward with this column, we welcome input and suggestions from GCM readers.
 We regularly get great ideas for new items to present in “Gadgets and Gizmos” from superintendents in the audience.
 If anyone has discovered a new or unusual gadget or phone app that is valuable in managing their golf course, please shoot us a brief description in a direct message on Twitter to @ArkansasTurf.

-Doug Karcher is a turfgrass soil specialist and professor, Mike Richardson is a professor, and Daniel O’Brien is a program technician in the Department of Horticulture at the University of Arkansas, Fayetteville, Ark.
+Doug Karcher is a turfgrass soil specialist and professor, Mike Richardson is a professor, and Daniel O’Brien is a program technician in the Department of Horticulture at the University of Arkansas in Fayetteville, Ark.